dagnall53/MarineMultiDisplay/README.md

 logo4.jpg (the new generic start screen image), v3small.jpg (used in the webbrowser start screen). and loading.jpg, (a picture that appears during OTA updates).
-Add startsound.mp3 to play on start if you have modified the board to enable the audio.

 Re insert the SD card into the module and restart.